 Kamala Harris Steps Out Front on Policing

-Harris’s background as a prosecutor and California attorney general may attract moderates but not progressives, should Biden choose her as his running mate.
+Harris’ background as a prosecutor and California attorney general may attract moderates but not progressives, should Biden choose her as his running mate.

 SACRAMENTO, Calif.
 (AP) — When pressed to take a position on tough issues during the Democratic primaries, Kamala Harris often replied with a variation of “we need to have that conversation.”
 But as the nation is roiled by police killings of black men and women, the California senator is done hedging.